apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>exec specifies the action should be executed by the pod exec API in a container.</p>
+<p>Specifies that the action should be executed using the pod&rsquo;s exec API within a container.</p>
 </td>
 </tr>
 <tr>